firstChetsadakon/myLearnPython/README.md

-THis repo for leanning programing in python for my master degree in data scieance ans analytics
+This repo for leanning programing python master degree in data scieance ans analytics